Women owned/operated

 Feral Farm

-The majority of the farm is in wholesale vegetable and flower seed production (70%), seed garlic for wholesale and direct local sale (15%), and an on-site honor system farm stand selling garden starts and seed packets (15%).
+The majority of the farm is in wholesale vegetable and flower seed production (80%), seed garlic for wholesale and direct local sale (10%), and an on-site honor system farm stand selling garden starts and seed packets (10%).
 Everything is certified organic.
 All fields are drip irrigated and cover cropped in winter.
 Straw mulch is used on many crops.
-We use a small tractor for bed prep, electric walk-behind and hand tools for weeding, and mostly small/hand scale tools for seed processing, though some will be mechanized.
-Overall, a wide variety of tools will be employed to grow and process a diversity of seed crops - between 50-100 varieties per season, including flowers and herbs and a full spectrum of vegetables and a small amount of heritage grains.
+We use a small tractor for bed prep, hand tools for weeding, and mostly small/hand scale tools for seed processing, though some will be mechanized.
+Overall, a wide variety of tools will be employed to grow and process a diversity of seed crops - between 50-100 varieties per season, including flowers and herbs and a full spectrum of vegetables.
 There is a nice seasonal flow, with early springtime being heavily focused on greenhouse work, seeding and transplanting; late spring being focused on weeding and crop supports like mulching and trellising; summer begins seed crop harvest; and fall continues harvest and begins seed processing and cleaning.
-Lots of opportunities to learn new skills!
+There are lots of opportunities to learn new skills!

 Feral Farm has been in operation since 2017, and is run by Cacia Huff.
-It started with a small lease on the established farm I was working for at the time.
-Prior to that, I spent 2 seasons in the Puget Sound area of northwestern WA apprenticing at the Organic Farm School, where I learned business management, farm-scale vegetable and contract seed production.
+It started with a small lease on the established farm I, Cacia, was working for at the time.
+Prior to that, I spent 2 seasons in the Puget Sound area of northwestern WA, Apprenticing at the Organic Farm School, where I learned business management, farm-scale vegetable and contract seed production.
 My background prior to that was an Environmental Studies degree at UCSC.
 My studies in agroecology led me to spend time in southern Mexico establishing school gardens and garden classroom curriculum, and opened my eyes to the worldwide struggle to maintain and preserve rapidly disappearing seed diversity.
-It then led to a few years of work with an organic certifier, before I decided that I wanted to be out in the field and on the ground rather than in the office.
+It then led to a few years of work in organic certification, before I decided that I wanted to be out in the field and on the ground rather than in the office.
 I’m passionate about being outdoors, working with my body, being surrounded by natural beauty, and expressing creativity in the work I do.
 I love pushing myself mentally and physically, and this type of work never fails there!

 TRAINING AND EXPECTATIONS

-I will be working alongside the participant for the majority of the time, taking time to demonstrate each individual task as it arises.
+I will be working alongside the Apprentices for the majority of the time, taking time to demonstrate each individual task as it arises.
 I am always available for feedback, and encourage questions.
-I embrace the idea of allowing greater independence on tasks that the participant enjoys or shows particular aptitude for - there is flexibility there.
+I embrace the idea of allowing greater independence on tasks that an Apprentice enjoys or shows particular aptitude for - there is flexibility there.
 I’m happy to schedule regular check-ins and foster open communication.

-Early spring: greenhouse production of many types of plants for seed crops as well as farmstand/nursery plant production.
-Soil blocking, hand seeding, use of a germination chamber, potting on, and managing the flow of the farmstand.
+Early Spring: greenhouse production of many types of plants for seed crops as well as farmstand/nursery plant production.
+Soil blocking, hand seeding, potting on, and managing the flow of the farmstand.

-Late spring to early summer: continued weeding, laying straw mulch, and setting up crop supports like trellises and, in some cases, isolation netting to prevent undesired crossing of seed crops.
+Late spring to early summer: continued weeding, laying straw mulch on cucurbits, and setting up crop supports like trellises and, in some cases, isolation netting to prevent undesired crossing of seed crops.

 Summer: garlic harvest, proper curing, and cleaning for wholesale and local sales.
-We will likely do some dried flower production for making garlic braids as well.
 Early seed crop harvests begin in July and August, mostly dry-seeded crops which will be cured, threshed, winnowed, etc. Each crop is a different process.

-Late summer/early fall: later season seed crop harvest and processing, which includes many wet seeded crops like tomatoes, peppers, eggplant, squash and cucumbers.
-Mechanical and hand processing, fermenting, decanting, and cleaning - again, each crop is a different process!
+Late Summer/Early Fall: later season seed crop harvest and processing, which includes many wet seeded crops like tomatoes, peppers, eggplant, squash and cucumbers.
+Mechanical and hand processing, fermenting, decanting, and cleaning - each crop is a different process!
 This is also the time we finish clean garlic and pack large wholesale orders for shipping.

-Throughout the season: Keeping the farmstand stocked and running, and completing internet orders of seed packets.
+Throughout the season: Keeping the farmstand stocked and running, plenty of weeding, gopher trapping, and keeping irrigation water flowing.

-Looking for an average of 20 to 32 hours per week from approximately April through October, Monday through Friday.
+Feral Farm offers an average of 20 to 32 work hours per week from approximately April through October, Monday through Friday.
+Hours start on the low end and increase as the season progresses, with a slight lull in July.
 I am flexible with time off if requests are made ahead of time.
 The heaviest crunch times are May and September/October, so those are not great times for extended time off requests.
-While I do aim to switch up the work tasks throughout the day and week to avoid monotony, expect to be doing a fair bit of physical exertion in all kinds of weather!
-Southern OR can get pretty hot and smoky in the summer.
-Expect to use a respirator for a few weeks in the summer due to wildfire smoke.
+While I do work to switch up the work tasks throughout the day and week to avoid monotony, Apprentices should expect to be doing a fair bit of physical exertion in all kinds of weather!
+Southern Oregon will get hot, averaging daily between 90-105 in the summer.
+Apprentices should plan to use a respirator for a few weeks in the summer due to wildfire smoke.

 QUALIFICATIONS

-I work best with people who love being outdoors and doing physical work in all weather, and who enjoy learning new things and thinking creatively about how to approach tasks.
-Flexibility and ability to go with the flow of work that is often weather-dependent and therefore somewhat unpredictable is important.
-Attention to detail is critical when it comes to maintaining varietal integrity of seed crops and garlic and vegetable starts, which is relevant through all parts of the season.
+I work best with people who already love being outdoors, enjoy challenging themselves, and enjoy doing physical work in all weather.
+Also, those who enjoy learning new things and thinking creatively about how to approach tasks.
+Flexibility and the ability to go with the flow of work that is often weather-dependent and, therefore, unpredictable is important.
+Attention to detail is critical when it comes to maintaining varietal integrity of seed crops, garlic, and vegetable starts, which is relevant through all parts of the season.
 Good communication and mutual respect - listening and asking questions as well as speaking up about any issues that arise, respecting each other's time (showing up on time, communicating scheduling needs), and also being attuned to your own physical needs.
 Previous farming or landscaping work is desirable but ultimately not as important as enthusiasm to learn!

 COMPENSATION / ACCOMMODATIONS

-Minimum wage plus reimbursement of RFC tuition if/when season is completed, plant starts and seeds for any personal garden use (garden space not provided), any edible seed crops (eg, melon and squash flesh), garlic for personal use.
+Apprentices will also receive plant starts and seeds for personal garden use, any edible portions from processing seed crops (eg, melon and squash flesh), and garlic for personal use.

 EQUITY AND INCLUSION